Setup

 Text Editors

-∘ GNOME Text Editor. - Recently I started using this new text editor from GNOME.
-It’s very simple and clean, when I’m working on simple projects like my iPod themes for example it’s great to be able to just focus on what I’m typing.
+∘ GNOME Text Editor - I’ve been using the default text editor in GNOME for quite a bit now.
+It’s very simple and clean, when I’m working on projects like my iPod themes for example it’s great to be able to just focus on what I’m typing.

-∘ Apostrophe. - A simple Markdown editor that I use for writing posts.
-Not much else to say about it!
+∘ Apostrophe - A simple Markdown editor that I use for writing posts.
+Looking forward to the new version coming out soon.